tummala-hareesh/ml_zoomcamp_ht/notes/week-9-notes.md

 - docker image working with tflite

 # 6 Creating the lambda function
+- Deploy the created docker container using lambda
+- Instead of function, use container
+- Upload docker image to ECR

 # 7 API Gateway: exposing the lambda function